Brigad/redux-rest-easy/README.md

 ## Peer dependencies

-Redux-rest-easy assumes you are using [react](https://github.com/facebook/react) and [react-redux](https://github.com/reactjs/react-redux).
+Redux-rest-easy assumes you are using [react][react] (or [react-native][react-native]) and [react-redux][react-redux].

-Redux-rest-easy also uses [redux-thunk](https://github.com/gaearon/redux-thunk) to handle async actions, and therefore requires you to use redux-thunk's middleware in your store.
+Redux-rest-easy also uses [redux-thunk][redux-thunk] to handle async actions, and therefore requires you to use redux-thunk's middleware in your store.
 If you are already using redux-thunk, then you have nothing more to do.
-Else, follow [redux-thunk's docs](https://github.com/gaearon/redux-thunk#installation) for a quick setup.
+Else, follow [redux-thunk's docs][redux-thunk-installation] for a quick setup.

 ## Contributors